-For the year ended December 31, 2019 and 2018, the Company estimated the remuneration to employees amounting to \$43,077 thousand and \$50,560 thousand, respectively, and remuneration to directors amounting to \$12,923 thousand and \$15,168 thousand, respectively.
-The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees and directors of each period, multiplied by the percentage of remunerations were included in the operating costs or operating expenses of the year ended December 31, 2019 and 2018.
-The differences between the actual distributed amounts as determined by the Board of Directors and those recognized in the financial statements, if any, shall be accounted for as changes in accounting estimated and recognized in stock, the number of shares is determined by dividing the amount of remuneration by the closing price of the shares on the day preceding the Board of Directors.
+For the year ended December 31, 2020 and 2019, the Company estimated the remuneration to employees amounting to \$55,450 thousand and \$43,077 thousand, respectively, and remuneration to directors amounting to \$16,635 thousand and \$12,923 thousand, respectively.
+The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees and directors of each period, multiplied by the percentage of remuneration to employees and directors as specified in the Company's Articles of Incorporation.
+These remunerations were included in the operating costs or operating expenses of the year ended December 31, 2020 and 2019.
+The differences between the actual distributed amounts as determined by the Board of Directors and those recognized in the financial statements, if any, shall be accounted for as changes in accounting estimated and recognized in profit or loss in the next year.
+If remuneration to employees is resolved to be distributed in stock, the number of shares is determined by dividing the amount of remuneration by the closing price of the shares on the day preceding the Board of Directors.

-There was no difference between the actual distribute amounts as determined by the Board of Directors and those recognized in the Company's financial statements of the years ended December 31, 2019 and 2018.
+There was no difference between the actual distribute amounts as determined by the Board of Directors and those recognized in the Company's financial statements of the years ended December 31, 2020 and 2019.
+The information about the Company's remuneration to employees and directors is available at the Market Observation Post System website.